ionoid/docs.ionoid.io/docs/Register/register.md

 ![Account Confirmed](AccountConfirmed.png)

-When you sign into your account , you can take advantage of many features.
+Now you can sign in to your account and take advantage of many features.

 ![Connected](Connected.png)